DataDog/hiring-engineers/answers.md

  Link: https://app.datadoghq.com/dash/294541/mysql---overview-cloned?live=true&page=0&is_auto=false&from_ts=1495764683206&to_ts=1495768283206&tile_size=m

-  13.)
-Bonus question: What is the difference between a timeboard and a screenboard?
+  **Bonus question: What is the difference between a timeboard and a screenboard?**
   A timeboard gives you metrics and event graphs and can be shared individually, whereas a screenboard has drag and drop widgets, are customizable, and allow a higher-level look into a host.

-  14.)
-Took a snapshot of the test.support.random graph and drew a box around the section that showed it going above 0.90, and had the snapshot sent to my email using the @notification
+  12. Took a snapshot of the test.support.random graph and drew a box around the section that showed it going above 0.90, and had the snapshot sent to my email using the @notification

   ![Alt text](https://github.com/szaporta/Sarah_Zaporta_Support_Engineer/blob/master/snapshot%20over%200.90.png)

-  15.)
-Set up monitor on the test.support.random metric that alerts when it goes above 0.90 at least once during the last 5 minutes, and have monitor email notifications:
+  13. Set up monitor on the test.support.random metric that alerts when it goes above 0.90 at least once during the last 5 minutes, and have monitor email notifications:

 Trigger: